How to Build a Cyc Wall

 Remember, the goal is to create a seamless, smooth surface that looks infinite on camera.
 Patience and attention to detail during these steps will result in a professional-quality cyclorama wall, ready to serve as the backdrop for various creative projects.

-8. Paint the cyc wall
+9. Paint the cyc wall white or chroma key green

 how to build a cyc wall